Riggs-Michael/data-science-final/ReadMe.md

 the project directory is advised if you would like to fetch different matches for analysis, as reconstructing this will take a significant number of calls to the OpenDota api.

-Additionally, there are several csvs titled as <skill bracket name>_match_transcripts.csv which contain the raw match chat logs fetched from OpenDota.
-These have been fed to OpenAI's gpt-4-turbo model for labeling, and the results saved in csvs titled as labeled_<skill bracket name>_match_transcripts.csv
+Additionally, there are several csvs titled as "skill bracket name"\_match_transcripts.csv which contain the raw match chat logs fetched from OpenDota.
+These have been fed to OpenAI's gpt-4-turbo model for labeling, and the results saved in csvs titled as labeled_"skill bracket name"_match_transcripts.csv

 ## Analysis outputs

 Lastly, the outputs of the DataProcessor script have been uploaded as well.
-They include pngs titled as
-<skill bracket name>_toxicity_distribution.png and give a graphical representation of the distribution
-of toxicity levels in the corresponding skill bracket, as labeled by OpenAI's gpt-4-turbo model.
+They include pngs titled as "skill bracket name"_toxicity_distribution.png and give a graphical representation of the distribution of toxicity levels in the corresponding skill bracket, as labeled by OpenAI's gpt-4-turbo model.
 There is also a boxplot titled toxicity_boxplot.png which contains a boxplot of each bracket together for visual comparison.
 Finally, there is a csv titled toxicity_stats.csv which includes the mean, standard deviation, and median